 Here are the secrets to the best Manhattan cocktail recipe!
-Make this easy classic cocktail with just three ingredients.
+Make this easy classic cocktail with just three ingredients: rye whiskey, sweet vermouth, and bitters.

-Are you a fan of the Manhattan cocktail?
-This sophisticated whiskey drink has a long history and has stood the test of time.
-It’s got only three ingredients, but there’s so much going on in one sip!
-Hints of vanilla and oak come from the bourbon, sweet and spicy notes from the vermouth, and an herbal nuance from the bitters.
-When we want a truly classic cocktail, this is one we’ll reach for.
-Here are the Manhattan cocktail ingredients and how to make a truly stellar drink.
+The sophisticated Manhattan cocktail is among the first cocktails in history, and has stood the test of time.
+It’s got only three ingredients, but there’s so much flavor in one sip!
+Peppery notes come from the rye whiskey, hints of sweet and spicy from the vermouth, and an herbal nuance from the bitters.
+As cocktail experts and certified mixologists, this is a classic cocktail we heartily recommend if you love booze-forward drinks.
+Here are the Manhattan ingredients and how to make a truly stellar drink!

 Manhattan cocktail ingredients

-The Manhattan cocktail dates back to the 1870’s, so it’s a predecessor to the many cocktails that sprung up in the 1920’s and 30’s.
-The story goes that the drink was invented at a club called The Manhattan Club in New York City, hence the name.
-The Manhattan is a classic cocktail on the list of International Bartender Association’s IBA official cocktails.
-This means that there’s an official definition for the Manhattan cocktail ingredients:
+The Manhattan is a classic cocktail on the list of International Bartender Associationโs IBA official cocktails.
+This means that thereโs an official definition for the Manhattan cocktail ingredients:

 - Rye whiskey